cilium/cilium/Documentation/gettingstarted/encryption.rst

     data=$(echo "{\"stringData\":{\"keys\":\"$((($KEYID+1))) "rfc4106\(gcm\(aes\)\)" $(echo $(dd if=/dev/urandom count=20 bs=1 2> /dev/null| xxd -p -c 64)) 128\"}}")
     kubectl patch secret -n kube-system cilium-ipsec-keys -p="${data}" -v=1

-Then restart cilium agents to transition to the new key.
+Then restart Cilium agents to transition to the new key.
 During transition the new and old keys will be in use.
-The cilium agent keeps per endpoint data on which key is used by each endpoint and will use the correct key if either side has not yet been updated.
+The Cilium agent keeps per endpoint data on which key is used by each endpoint and will use the correct key if either side has not yet been updated.
 In this way encryption will work as new keys are rolled out.